getindata/kedro-kubeflow/README.md

 The plugin can be used together with `kedro-docker` to simplify preparation of docker image for pipeline execution.

+## Documentation

+For detailed documentation refer to https://kedro-kubeflow.readthedocs.io/

 ## Usage guide

 ```
 Usage: kedro kubeflow [OPTIONS] COMMAND [ARGS]...